perwin/pyimfit/docs/overview.rst

 Generate a model image (without fitting)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Sometimes you may just want to generate model images without fitting any
+Sometimes you may want to generate model images without fitting any
 data.
 In this case, you can call the ``getModelImage`` method on the
 ``Imfit`` object without running the fit.